saucelabs/elemental-next/frontend/docs/updated-tips/50-how-to-work-with-hovers/javascript.md

 Our example application is available [here](http://the-internet.herokuapp.com/hovers) on [the-internet](http://github.com/tourdedave/the-internet).
 It has a few avatars displayed in a grid layout.
 When you hover over each of them, they display additional user information and a link to view a full profile.

-Let's write a test that will hover over the first avatar and make sure that this additional information appears.
+We're going to write a test that will hover over the first avatar and make sure that this additional information appears.

 First we'll include our requisite libraries, declare the test class, and wire up some simple setup and teardown methods.